SoftFluent/CodeFluent-Entities-Documentation/generate_your_data_layers.md

 * ...

 You have for entity collection classes:
-* Load methods (object oriented load, paginated one or using an IDataTeader instead of objects)
+* Load methods (object oriented load "Load*", paginated one "*PageLoad*" or using an IDataTeader instead of objects "DataLoad*" / "PageDataLoad*")
 * SaveAll method
 * ...